CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.2xlarge.md

 ### Use the following command to obtain the public IP address of the machine.

-`aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-051ba52c157e4070c" | grep PublicIpAddress`
+`aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-051ba52c157e4070c" | grep -A 3 PublicIpAddress`

+Also verify that it has switched from an initializing state to a running state.

 ### Login to the ec2 instance